DaveyJH/backgammon-back-end/README.md

 ### Automated Testing

 The nature of the project allowed for fairly robust automated testing.
-A number of tests were written utilising the `APITestCase` class available through `rest_framework.test`.
+Several tests were written utilising the `APITestCase` class available through `rest_framework.test`.
 I was not aware of how straightforward the test-writing procedure would be for the application and would consider a TDD approach for future development.
 There were a few items that needed editing that were